krishnaashaan/VectoriumPy/README.md

 ## Quick summary

-- Lightweight functions for kinematics, forces, energy, electricity, waves, and a few example scripts.
+- Lightweight functions for kinematics, forces, energy, electricity, waves, and example scripts.
 - Well-suited for notebooks, teaching demos, and short scripts — not a full physics engine.

 ## Install
 IT should be avaliable to install in a couple of Months Install editable from source:

 ```bash